 - Drivers who are texting are 23 times more likely to get in a crash or near-collision.

 - Sending or receiving a text takes a driver’s eyes away from the road for an average of 4.6 seconds.
 If a car is traveling at 55 mph, that’s the length of a football field.

 Distracted driving cuts across all age groups.
 A recent survey by Safe Kids Worldwide and American Baby magazine found that 78 percent of moms with children younger than 2 acknowledge they have talked on the phone while driving.
 A quarter of those moms surveyed also said they have sent texts or checked emails while behind the wheel.

 Distractions go beyond just texting or talking on a phone.
 They include:

 - Eating and drinking

 - Talking to passengers

 - Adjusting a radio or CD player

-A law took effect in Florida on Oct.
-1, 2013, banning texting while driving.
-It allows police to pull over drivers who are texting if another violation, such as speeding or running a stop sign, takes place.
+A Florida law took effect Oct.
+1, 2013, that banned texting while driving.
+It allows police to pull over drivers who are texting if they see another violation, such as speeding or running a stop sign.

 • Safe Kids Worldwide